he-yang/JSON-to-Excel/source/WPSAddIn.md

     1. Copy and Paste your JSON data in the text area, or
     2. Click on the Load JSON File(s) file selector, and select your JSON file(s) from your local computer, for batch processing [Pro Features](pricing.md), max 20 files can be loaded at once.
 * Click on Go button
-* Your JSON data will be converted to Excel, and you can find one newly added sheet to your Excel.
+* Your JSON data will be converted to WPS, and you can find one newly added sheet to your WPS.

-### Video Guide to Use add-in (side-load in Excel)
+### Video Guide to Use add-in (side-load in WPS)

+Using WPS add-in is the same as using Excel add-in, refer to the following video guide.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nn3AIptQ-p8?si=4DSrC5wog7yEmPyO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>